kyuyeonrhee/kyrhee/pages/independent_site.md

 description: I find these papers inspiring, and I'm sure these papers can give motivation to students like me.
 ---
 I find these papers inspiring, and I'm sure these papers can give motivation to students like me.<br>
-You can access the papers by clicking the images.<br>
 <br>

 #### Human Computer Interaction